jvandenbroek/domoticz/dzVents/documentation/README.md

 ## Sections in the script
 As you can see in the example above, the script has a couple of sections necessary for the script to do when and what you want:

-### active = { ... }
+### active = true/false (optional)
 If the active-setting is false then the script is not activated. dzVents will ignore the file completely.
+If you don't have an active specified, true is assumed.
+This is handy if you write scripts using Domoticz' internal script editor as this one has its own way of activating and deactivating scripts.

 The active setting can either be:

  - **true**: the script file will be processed.